-Section 9-249, in conjunction with Section 9-436, states that the registrar of voters and a certified moderator shall instruct the primary officials.
-In the case of a town-wide or political subdivision primary, the polling place officials must be appointed from among the enrolled party members in the state.
+Section 9-249, in conjunction with Section 9-436, states that the registrar of voters and certified moderator shall instruct the primary officials.
+In the case of a town-wide primary, the polling place officials must be enrolled members of the party in the state.
 If a sufficient number of enrolled party members cannot be found or do not consent to serve, the registrar may appoint any elector who resides in the state to serve as a polling place official (except that a moderator must be a certified moderator).
 Moreover, a 16- or 17-year-old U.S. citizen resident of a town may be appointed as (1) a challenger or candidate checker or (2) a checker, translator or voting machine tender after attending poll worker training and receiving written permission of a parent, guardian or the principal of the school.
 (Sec.
 9-235d)